Zerobeings/learn/README.md

 Once the close auction function is initiated.
 You will be asked to connect your wallet and then submit the transaction to close the auction.
 After the auction is closed the NFT will no longer be available on your listings panel.

 ### Buyer
 At the close of the auction a Close Auction button will appear below you bids.
 If you held the winning bid, you click the Close Auction button under the winning bid in the My Bids Panel.
+All bids will be displayed in the My Bids panel.
+If you are in a bidding war for an NFT, all bids placed for that NFT will be listed here.

 <p align="center" width="100%">
     <img width="80%" src="images/myBidspanelCloseAuction.png">